rinigupta11/DATA410-Assignment4/README.md

 XGBoost was a very effective supplement when repeatedly used on different regressors and lowered the MSE values quite substantially.

 ### LightGBM
 LightGBM is a gradient boosting (tree-based) framework developed by Microsoft to improve upon accuracy, efficiency, and memory-usage of other boosting algorithms.
 XGBoost is the current star among boosting algorithms in terms of the accuracy that it produces; however, XGBoost can take more time to compute results.
 As a result, LightGBM aims to compete with its "lighter", speedier framework.
 LightGBM splits the decision tree by the leaf with the best fit.
+The way that LightGBM chooses the leaf is by finding the split that will create the greatest loss decrease.
 In contrast, other boosting algorithms split the tree based on depth.
 Splitting by the leaf has proven to be a very effective loss reduction technique that boosts accuracy.
 Furthermore, LightGBM uses a histogram-like approach and puts continuous features into bins to speed training time.
+This approach has been demonstrated to dramatically increase time and space complexity.
+The two specific techniques that are part of the LightGBM algorithm are Exclusive Feature Bundling (a feature reduction technique) and Gradient-Based One Side Sampling (higher gradients contribute more information).
 We will be particularly comparing the accuracy of LightGBM to XGBoost in this paper.

 ![image](https://user-images.githubusercontent.com/76021844/156649680-3fba1f2b-7054-455a-aed5-0782d030d045.png)